MohamedEMonem/Drawing-JS-App/README.md

    - **Shape Selection**: Adjusts the visibility of inputs based on the selected shape.
    - **Image Upload Handling**: Loads and stores the uploaded image for drawing later.
    - **Drawing Logic**: Handles the drawing of shapes based on user input.

    ```javascript
    selectElement.addEventListener('change', function () { ... });
    drawButton.addEventListener('click', function () { ... });
    ```

 3. **Shape Drawing Functions**:
-   - Individual functions for each shape, controlling the drawing parameters.
+   - Individual functions for each shape control the drawing parameters.
    - Example for drawing a circle:

    ```javascript
    function drawCircle(isOutline) {
        const centerX = canvas.width / 2;